Buyer Be Very Wary

 I think there is room in the jewelry industry for new products.
 However, ALL products should be represented correctly and any production methods, treatments, fillings, radiation enhancements etc. MUST be disclosed at the point of sale.

 The picture to the right is of a ring that I screened using a Yehuda, 'Sherlock Holmes' diamond screener.
 The glowing red stones are suspected laboratory grown diamonds.
-This past week I have seen over a dozen pieces of jewelry which clients have purchased on line, that were set with suspicious diamond melee.
+This past week I have seen over a dozen pieces of jewelry which clients have purchased from an on line retailer, which were set with suspicious diamond melee.
 Some had combinations of natural and lab grown in the same pave' set piece of jewelry.

 My professional advice to jewelry consumers is to ask the seller plainly, "Are these diamonds lab grown or natural?
 "Have any gems in this piece of jewelry been enhanced in any other way then cutting and polishing?"
 If the price and style appeals to you and nothing is natural, there is nothing wrong with making the purchase.
 It is essential that the jewelry industry maintains professional standards to keep the confidence of the public, but I want to alert consumer's to be cautious of the minority of sellers who may take advantage of a client who isn't a Graduate Gemologist.